fsharp/fslang-design/RFCs/FS-1039-struct-representation-for-active-patterns.md

 - Require programmers to code complex matching by hands without expressiveness of active patterns
 - Provide better inlining and optimization for active patterns.
 It can be _hard_ to achieve.

-- Add a modality for "use structness for things declaraed in this scope", e.g.
+- Add a modality for "use structness for things declared in this scope", e.g.
   * use struct representations for return results for all active pattern declared in this scope
   * use struct representations for all syntactic tuples in this assembly in this scope
   * use struct representations for all optional arguments declared in this scope